AlexanderJDupree/newsfeed/README.md

 ### Usage

-Once **Newsfeed** is installed it can be used liek any other POSIX command line application.
+Once **Newsfeed** is installed it can be used like any other POSIX command line program.
 As an example, heres how you can get the top 2 stories in the US related to Apple:

 ```newsfeed -t 2 -k apple```